Mathématique: Chapter 5

 “What do you think that you know?”

 He wanted Young to help him.
-He wanted anyone to help him.
+(He wanted anyone to help him.)
 He wished he were deaf.
-He wished he had always been deaf.
-One of two things was going to happen and he didn’t know which.
-He could not stand the ringing; maybe if it had been some other pitch some other note—
+(He wished he had always been deaf.)
+One of two things would happen but he didn’t know which.
+He couldn’t stand the ringing; maybe if it’d been some other pitch some other note—

 “Whoa,” Young said.
 “Hey.”

 This was going to be it.
-Him and this wooden doorframe and this clear tone and Gloria across the sea and under the ground and he would never never never never never be able to break a tonal cypher because that would be the ninth one.
+Him and this wooden doorframe and this clear tone and Gloria across the sea and under the ground and he would never never never never never be able to break a tonal cypher because that’d be the ninth one.
 The ninth key.
 That was the one.
-The one that was like staring future dissolution in straight in the face.
-But the ninth ones were always like that and he was hearing a chord now, multiple chords.
-They would be linked to the dialing; linked to function.
-Was this what he had realized three days ago?
-What had happened to him then?
-He had written them on his wall—not a sonata, just parallel lines with interspersed notes and intervals never discordant.
-Could she have helped him if he had realized this while she was still alive?
-Probably not but possibly.
+The one that was like staring future dissolution in the face.
+(The ninth ones were always like that.)
+He was hearing a chord now, multiple chords.
+They’d be linked to the dialing; linked to function.
+Was this what he’d realized three days ago?
+What had happened to him?
+He’d written them on his wall—not a sonata, just parallel lines with interspersed notes and intervals never discordant.
+Could she have helped him if he’d realized this while she was still alive?
+Probably.
 Possibly.
-And at least he wouldn’t have this problem, this inability to tolerate this ringing in his ears, this four hundred and forty hertz, this A, this note that he was hearing, anticipation sustained without mercy, the sound of tuning of instruments of aligning, the frequency of sound waves before it would begin.
+And at least he wouldn’t have this problem, this inability to tolerate this ringing in his ears, this four hundred and forty hertz, this A, the sound of tuning, of instruments, of aligning.
+The frequency of sound waves before it would begin.
 And he knew what it would be.

 Of course he knew.